Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 Remember, Takikomi Gohan is the rice COOKED WITH ingredients.
 Maze Gohan is the cooked rice MIXED with cooked ingredients.
 Some of you might wonder which method is better, and here are my thoughts.

 When you cook together, the rice absorbs more flavors from the ingredients.
-However, it also means that the ingredients are being cooked the same amount of time the rice is being cooked, so the ingredients can become harder and tougher.
+However, it also means that the ingredients are cooking for the same amount of time as the rice, so the ingredients can become harder and tougher.

 Therefore, if you use ingredients that you want to keep tender and don’t want to lose the texture, I recommend cooking it separately and mix it with rice later.
 Scallops are a good example: they don’t need to be cooked for a long time.
-If you cook with rice, the scallops will be overcooked and dry.
+If you cook with rice, the scallops will overcook and become dry.

 On the other hand, if the ingredients are dry (like hijiki seaweed and dried shiitake mushrooms) and it takes time for them to release the flavors, cook it together with rice.
 Also if the ingredients you use are flavorful, cook together with rice.